Trump calls for deporting migrants 'immediately' without a trial

 "Our system is a mockery to good immigration policy and Law and Order," he said, adding in another tweet that legal entry to the country should be based on “merit.”

 Immigration advocates pushed back on the comments.
 “What President Trump has suggested here is both illegal and unconstitutional.
-Any official who has sworn an oath to uphold the Constitution and laws should disavow it unequivocally,” said Omar Jadwat, director of the ACLU’s Immigrants’ Rights Project.
+Any official who has sworn an oath to uphold the Constitution and laws should disavow it unequivocally,” said Omar Jadwat, director of the American Civil Liberties Union’s Immigrants’ Rights Project.

 Late Saturday night, the Trump administration released a “fact sheet” noting more than 2,000 children have yet to be reunited with their parents and revealing some details about the reunification process.